 The overall compensation package of the Chief Executive Officer is designed to recognize that the Chief Executive Officer bears primary responsibility for increasing the value of stockholders' investments.
-The Chief Executive Officer's base compensation is set at \$250,000 by his employment agreement, dated July 8, 2002.
-He received a cash bonus of \$53,450 in 2003, reflecting Allscripts' achievement of some of its performance goals.
+The Chief Executive Officer's base compensation is set at \$375,000 by his amended employment agreement, effective January 1, 2005.
+He received a cash bonus of \$75,000 for the year 2004, reflecting Allscripts' achievement of its performance goals.

-The compensation committee is directly responsible for determining all awards and grants to the Chief Executive Officer under the incentive components of the compensation program.
-The committee intends that a substantial portion of the Chief Executive Officer's compensation be incentive-based, providing greater compensation as direct and indirect financial measures of stockholder value increase.
+The Compensation Committee is directly responsible for reviewing and recommending to the Board of Directors for approval, all awards and grants to the Chief Executive Officer under the incentive components of the compensation program.
+The Board intends that a substantial portion of the Chief Executive Officer's compensation be incentive-based, providing greater compensation as direct and indirect financial measures of stockholder value increase.
 The Chief Executive Officer's compensation will thus be structured and administered to motivate and reward the successful achievement of these objectives.
-In 2003, Mr. Tullman received options for a total of 325,000 shares.
+In 2004, Mr. Tullman received options for a total of 225,000 shares.

-The committee intends for the Chief Executive Officer's compensation to relate directly to the overall performance of the company as measured by financial criteria.
+The Chief Executive Officer's compensation is intended to be directly related to the overall performance of the Company as measured by financial criteria.
 In addition, the Chief Executive Officer's compensation reflects achievements such as the continued strong performance of the senior management team and the successful negotiation of strategic alliances.